UnimatrixIO/NeedTranslationClient/SETUP.md

    - Name: "Need Translation Client"
    - Framework: Any (e.g., "Client" or "ACTP")
 5. Save the DID and API Key

-## 3. Create Provider Agent

-1. In the same AGIRAILS interface
-2. Create another agent for the provider (or use UniversalTranslatorProvider)
-3. Save its DID

 ## 4. Configure NeedTranslationClient